-- A device intended to address a critical bottleneck to clinical development or use of a stem cell treatment AND where testing with a human stem cell confirms the clinical safety and efficacy of the device. - A device where the therapeutic MOA requires the recruitment or incorporation of an endogenous stem cell.
+- A medical device where human stem or progenitor cells are a necessary component of the device or are used to manufacture the device. - A device intended for clinical use with human stem or progenitor cells where the stem or progenitor cell contributes to the therapeutic MOA of the combination product. - A device intended to address a critical bottleneck to clinical development or use of a stem cell treatment AND where testing with a human stem or progenitor cell confirms the clinical safety and efficacy of the device. - A device where the therapeutic MOA requires the recruitment or incorporation of an endogenous stem or progenitor cell.